-Participants: Caterina Calgaro [correspondant], Emmanuel Creusé, Thierry Goudon, Emile Chane-Kane.
+Participants: Caterina Calgaro [correspondant], Emmanuel Creusé [correspondant], Thierry Goudon.

-The ns2ddv code is based on a hybrid method coupling FV and FE approaches for solving the variable density Navier-Stokes equation in dimension 2.
-This original approach for variable density flows is described in [53].
-The current version of the ns2ddv code is being developed around the GetFem++ and the Bamg softwares.
-It allows in particular mesh refinement strategies so that very relevant simulations can be reached (As the falling droplet with very high density ratios, see for example [25]).
+The NS2DVD-C++ code is based on a hybrid method coupling FV and FE approaches for solving the variable density Navier-Stokes equation in dimension 2.
+The code is developed around the GetFem++ and the Bamg softwares.
+It allows in particular mesh refinement strategies so that very relevant simulations can be reached (as the falling droplet with very high density ratios, see for example [47].
+The current version of the code consider the additional terms in the Kazhikhov-Smagulov model.